jknightlab/Enhancer-RNA/README.md

 ![Screenshot](eRNA2.png)

 ## Contact
-Please post in the Github issues or send an email to ping.zhang@well.ox.ac.uk with any questions about this repository, additional information about the results, requests for more test data etc.
+email to pzhang@well.ox.ac.uk with any questions about this repository, additional information about the results, requests for more test data etc.